Eroxl/Bit-Burner/src/gui/README.md

   Note over Terminal DOM, renderer.ts: The gui element is re-rendered<br/> and displayed to the user
 ```

-This schema assures that the gui elements are alaways up to date and don't need to be rendered in line like
+This schema assures that the GUI elements are always up to date and don't need to be rendered in line like
 ```
 script.ts > [x   ] (t=0)
 script.ts > [xx  ] (t=1)